ShawnXxy/AzMySQL-Connectivity-Checker/README.md

    For Security Consideration, you might not be able to execute the script with error such as ''.
 To fix this error, you can Bypass ExecutionPolicy by using 'Set-ExecutionPolicy Bypass' or unblock the script using 'Unblock-File script_name.ps1'.
 Refer to https://social.technet.microsoft.com/wiki/contents/articles/38496.unblock-downloaded-powershell-scripts.aspx for more details on the security setting.

 9. The results can be seen in the output window.

+#### Option 2
+4. Open the file named 'RunLocally.ps1' you can find in the previous folder and update the parameters on the script, you need to set server name.
+Database name, user and password are optional but desirable.

+5. Execute the Script.
+(For example, you can use '.\RunLocally.ps1' in the command window.)

+6. The results can be seen in the output window.

+### Linux
+4. Open the file named 'RunLocally.ps1' you can find in the previous folder and update the parameters on the script, you need to set server name.
+Database name, user and password are optional but desirable.

+5. Execute the Script.
+(For example, you can use './RunLocally.ps1' in the command window.)

+6. The results can be seen in the output window.

 If the user has the permissions to create folders, a folder with the resulting log file will be created.
 When running on Windows, the folder will be opened automatically after the script completes.
 A zip file with all the log files (AllFiles.zip) will be created.